 DPM Lawrence Wong at the Launch of the Public Defender's Office

-DPM Lawrence Wong | 1 December 2022
+PM Lawrence Wong | 1 December 2022

-Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Launch of the Public Defender's Office on 1 December 2022.
+Speech by Deputy Prime Minister and Minister for Finance Lawrence Wong at the launch of the Public Defender's Office on 1 December 2022.

 Chief Justice Sundaresh Menon and Justices of the Supreme Court,